 https://ndep.nv.gov/water/water-pollution-control/permitting/stormwater-discharge-permits/construction-sites-greater-than-1-acre

-[NOTE TO SPEC WRITER: The following section ROCK MULCH applies to large excavation areas such as detention basins.
-Follow this link to review “NDEP’s Stormwater Frequently Asked Questions” pdf link http://ndep.nv.gov/bwpc/storm_cont03.htm and verify if rock mulch bid item should be considered.
+[NOTE TO SPEC WRITER: The following section ROCK MULCH applies to large excavation areas such as detention basins or in areas of undeveloped land.

 637.03.71 ROCK MULCH

-Rock mulch, granite based non-organic ground cover, shall be placed 4 inches thick on all disturbed areas [outside of the detention basin] as required by NDEP final stabilization requirements for the purpose of dust control.
-Unless otherwise specified, rock mulch shall be one inch (1”) minus from a local quarry.
-The Contractor shall provide with a sample of the proposed rock mulch a minimum of forty-eight (48) hours prior to start of work with any relative manufacturer's comprehensive product description, including specifications and installation instructions.
+Rock mulch, granite based non-organic ground cover, shall be placed 2 inches thick on all disturbed areas as required by NDEP final stabilization requirements for the purpose of dust control.
+Unless otherwise specified, rock mulch shall be one inch (3/4”) minus nominal from a local quarry.
+The Contractor shall provide three samples of the proposed rock mulch prior to ordering for placement, with any relative manufacturer's comprehensive product description, including specifications and installation instructions for selection by the Engineer.

-Final approval of product samples shall be made by the Owner and Engineer.
+Final approval of product samples shall be made by the Engineer.
 No work shall proceed until Contractor has coordinated and received approval of the material from NDEP and provided a copy of the written approval to the Owner.
 Contractor shall then receive written approval from the Owner prior to proceeding with work.

-All areas to receive rock mulch [outside of the detention basin] shall be treated with pre-emergent herbicide in accordance with the manufacturer’s recommendations and approved by the Engineer.
+All areas to receive rock mulch shall be treated with pre-emergent herbicide in accordance with the manufacturer’s recommendations and approved by the Engineer.

 METHOD OF MEASUREMENT